 1. Spin it all!

-In a previous post, I talked about the sadness of a wonky hem and the fix that helped.
-This is worthy of repeating, in my opinion: spin all your singles before plying a large project.* When you are finally ready to ply, all the singles can be combined—the first singles and the last singles can be mixed.
+In this article on the benefits of adding a bobbin winder to your spinning practice, I talked about the sadness of a wonky hem and the fix that helped.
+This is worthy of repeating, in my opinion: spin all your singles before plying a large project.
+(This, of course, does not apply when creating a singles yarn, and you cannot mix singles when chain-plying.
+However, I still find my consistency is improved if I spin all my singles before moving on to the next step in the project, no matter the yarn design.)
+When you are finally ready to ply, all the singles can be combined—the first singles and the last singles can be mixed.
 Rather than spinning identical bobbins (we are human after all), this system means that the goal is a homogenous lot of handspun yarn at the very end.

 2. Finish your yarn.